 WHAT IF I WANT A RADICALLY CHANGE TO MY DIET?

 DO I HAVE TO GO OUT AND BUY ALL NEW OR STRANGE EXOTIC FOODS?

 Absolutely not, the therapy is easily done with food that is readily available in your current pantry or at your local grocery store or farmers market.

 How much is an herbal or dietary consultation?

 An herbal or dietary consultation is $75 for a session, if done alone.
 Most often the consultation is combined with an acupuncture treatment.
-If done together with an acupuncture treatment, the fee is $25.

 Can I download the forms ahead of time for my appointment?

 Yes, the forms can be found by clicking on the BOOKINGS button at the top of the website.

 How do I make an appointment?